-Amanda Harvey (2016-2018) is living in Cardiff, Wales purusing a one-year M.B.A at Cardiff University.
+Amanda Piazzon (Harvey) (2016-2018) is living in Cardiff, Wales, working as a Project Support Associate at Deloitte.

 Avery Gleason (2015-2016) works for the Office of University Development in Ann Arbor as a business intelligence analyst.
-This fall, he will be entering the Masters in Science in Information program at the University of Michigan School of Information focusing on data analysis.

-Patrick Pjesky (2015-2016) works for Google as an account manager in San Francisco.
+Patrick Pjesky (2015-2016) works for Google as an Financial Analyst in London, UK.

-Ellie Chessen (2012–2015) works for Deloitte as a consultant in Washington, D.C.
+Ellie Chessen (2012–2015) works for Deloitte as a manager of strategy & analytics in Washington, D.C.